 Neurofibromatosis 2NF2; Bilateral acoustic neurofibromatosis; Central bilateral acoustic NF

-Neurofibromatosis 2 (NF2) is a genetic disorder in which tumors form on the nerves of the brain and spine (the central nervous system).
+Neurofibromatosis 2 (NF2) is a disorder in which tumors form on the nerves of the brain and spine (the central nervous system).
 It is passed down (inherited) in families.

 The main risk factor is having a family history of the condition.